A gang of fraudsters has been jailed after they made millions of pounds from selling sick and dying puppies to unsuspecting members of the public.

 The group of six is believed to have made a staggering £2.5 million from selling more than 5,000 sickly dogs from houses across West London.

-Vet Daniel Doherty was handed a 12-month suspended sentence after he knowingly faked vaccination cards in order to help the gang sell the sick dogs.
+Vet Daniel Doherty was handed a 12-month suspended sentence after he knowingly faked vaccination cards in order to help the gang sell the dogs.

 Ms Withal says that many of the dogs had since died, while others were euthanised due to a multitude of health problems.